1. Risk Management System

 2. Business Risks

 The major risks relevant to business operations and other matters of the Company and the Group are described below.
-Forward-looking statements were determined by the Company at the end of the consolidated fiscal year ended March 31, 2022 and they do not cover all the risks of the businesses and other aspects of the Company and Group.
+Forward-looking statements in the following sentences were determined by the Company at the end of the consolidated fiscal year ended March 31, 2024 and they do not cover all the risks of the businesses and other aspects of the Company and Group.

 (1) Legal Regulations, etc.